 Start the weed whacker on firm ground in an open area.
 Hold the trimmer firmly with both hands, keeping one hand on the handle and the other on the shaft.
 Keep the cutting part of the weed whacker below or at knee height.
-Do not trim too close to the ground and be careful when trimming around obstacles like trees.
+Don't trim too close to the ground and be careful when trimming around obstacles like trees.
 Avoid spraying weed whacker fumes towards people or animals and be aware of wind direction.

 Safety should always be a priority.
 The high speed of the cutting string can pick up debris and send it flying at a high speed and for long distances.
-The operator must wear safety equipment and if there are people nearby the cutting operation should be curtailed until they have been moved out of the danger area.
+The operator must wear safety equipment, and if there are people nearby, the cutting operation should be curtailed until people have been moved out of the danger area.
+Work with your back to parked vehicles to minimize this risk of breaking windows when pebbles fly.
 When transporting any tools, secure them properly to avoid any potential injuries from loose tools.